<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=766060260189124&amp;ev=PageView&amp;noscript=1">

 Roundtrip Airfare From The US

-When you volunteer with ILP we'll book your flight for you and it's included in your program fee.
-Actually, we're taking care of all of the stress of actually getting to the country (including having someone pick you up at the airport).
+When you volunteer with ILP, we'll book your flight for you and it's included in your program fee.
+We're taking care of all of the stress of actually getting to the country.
 You just supply some information (like your preferred airport) and we do the rest.

 Housing